JosephMorgan1206/uniswap-tokens/README.md

-# These are uniswap-tokens on Astar network
+# These are Uniswap V3 tokens on Astar network